rdegges/rdegges-blog/articles/2010/auto-generate-forms-with-djangos-modelform.md

 creating a form, we just use `ModelForm` to specify a model class that Django should magically create a form from.

-Lastly, let’s see how we can use this new `ModelForm` class in an actual view.
+Lastly, let's see how we can use this new `ModelForm` class in an actual view.
-It’s easy, I promise:
+It's easy, I promise:

 ``` python
 from myapp.models import Server